ubavic/srb-id-pkcs11/README.md

 modutil -dbdir sql:.pki/nssdb/ -add "Srb Id PKCS11" -libfile PATH_TO_SO
 ```

-After staring Chrome you will be able to use the module.
+After staring Chrome, you will be able to use the module.

 ## Usage on macOS

 Download the latest `.dylib` file form [Releases](https://github.com/ubavic/srb-id-pkcs11/releases) and copy it to a permanent location.
-There are separate `dylib` files for intel (x64) and ARM macs.
+There are separate `dylib` files for Intel (x64) and ARM macs.

 In Firefox add a new PKCS#11 module using **Privacy & Security** settings in the browser ([documentation](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/pkcs11)).
 For the *module filename*, set the path to the `.dylib` file you just downloaded.
 After restarting Firefox, you can use the module for signing in on websites.